Pjeens/Pj-HW/README1.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 - 10.0.0.5 for web 1
-- 10.0.0.6 wor web 2
+- 10.0.0.6 for web 2

 We have installed the following Beats on these machines:
-- Filebeat and Metricbeat
+-  Metricbeat and  Filebeat

 These Beats allow us to collect the following information from each machine:
 - Metricbeat periodically collects metrics from systems and services where you can find top-like statistics for every process running